Crepe Stuffed New York Cheesecake

 How to make the best crepes

 Letting the batter rest is the number one secret to the best crepes.
 After mixing, let the batter rest for at least 20 minutes.
 If I make my batter by hand, I let it rest for hours.
-This resting period gives the gluten the time it needs to develop properly and form a bond with the eggs and milk to make a complex flavor.
-If the batter does not have time to rest, it is thick and won’t spread enough in the pan.
+This resting period gives the gluten time to develop properly and form a bond with the eggs and milk, creating a complex flavor.
+If the batter doesn’t have time to rest, it will be thick and won’t spread evenly in the pan.

 Many creperies let their batter rest for up to 48 hours before using it.
-However, I typically just let mine rest for about 20 to 30 minutes in the food processor before using it.
-If whipping by hand, I give it several hours.
+However, I typically let mine rest in the food processor for about 20 to 30 minutes before using it.
+If whipping by hand, I let it rest for several hours.
 Sometimes, I make it the night before.
 Also, be sure to whisk it again before using it if letting it sit for a while.

 More tips to consider:

-• After baking, trim the burnt crepe edges and bring them to the same level as the cake.
+- After baking, trim the burnt edges of the crepe and level them with the cake.

-• Cook crepes on medium for about a minute to prevent them from being rubbery.
+- Cook the crepes on medium heat for about a minute to prevent them from becoming rubbery.

 Recipe variations and add-ins:

-• Add fruit: Another way to enhance the crepe filling is to add fruit puree.
-Strawberry or raspberry would be amazing, and fresh berries would also taste great inside the filling.
+- Add fruit: Another way to enhance the crepe filling is to add fruit puree.
+Strawberries or raspberries would be amazing, and fresh berries would also taste great in the filling.

-• Different chips: Similarly, a distinct flavor of chips could be used, like butterscotch or peanut butter.
+- Different chips: Similarly, a distinct chip flavor could be used, such as butterscotch or peanut butter.

-• Caramel top: Instead of chocolate on top, use caramel sauce.
-Use my easy recipe for caramel sauce that only needs three ingredients.
+- Caramel top: Instead of chocolate, use caramel sauce.
+Use my easy caramel sauce that only needs three ingredients.

 Serving suggestions: